geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-25/meeting-transcript.md

 **Geohot** [00:45:35]
 Great.
-Yeah, no, that's...
-I definitely would prefer things like that to be in TinyGrad because actually you might even realize... it might even be faster to do the fusion. right, to never even unpack the things, to just load them as packed uint16s and then upcast them to float32 in the same kernel or access element.
+Yeah, no, that's..
+I definitely would prefer things like that to be in TinyGrad because actually you might even realize.. it might even be faster to do the fusion. right, to never even unpack the things, to just load them as packed uint16s and then upcast them to float32 in the same kernel or access element.

 **Wpmed** [00:45:54]